bootlin/pdf-link-checker/README.rst

 *(...because there's no active project without a TODO list!)*

-* Fix: Make it understand mailto links (such as mailto:foo@domain.com').

 * Fix: some documents are failing on doc.initialize().

 * Fix: ugly timeouts encountered when running the script.